 DLF Phase IV and the New Gurgaon Dining Circuit

 Supermart-1 in DLF Phase IV is not where you would have looked for serious cooking a decade ago.
 The strip served a residential catchment, its restaurants oriented around convenience and familiarity.
 That has shifted.
 The DLF Phase IV corridor now sits within a broader pattern visible across Gurgaon's newer commercial zones: neighbourhood-scale venues with focused menus drawing diners from across the city rather than simply serving the immediate block.
-Kole is part of that pattern, operating out of B-214 on a strip that has quietly accumulated dining options worth crossing town for.
+Kole is part of that pattern, operating out of a neighborhood retail address that has quietly accumulated dining options worth crossing town for.
 For a broader survey of where Gurgaon's restaurant scene stands today, our full Gurgaon restaurants guide maps the key clusters and what distinguishes them.

 Approaching the Space